ryantd42/NY-Legislative-Git/2023/A1753A-2023/bill.md

   January 20, 2023
   ___________

- Introduced by M. of A. DINOWITZ -- read once and referred to the Commit- tee on Judiciary
+ Introduced  by  M.  of A. DINOWITZ, HYNDMAN -- read once and referred to the Committee on Judiciary  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the general obligations law and the state technology law, in relation to electronic signatures and salvage title

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section 5-1501B of the general obligations law is amended by adding a new subdivision 6 to read as follows:
   6. NOTHING IN THIS TITLE SHALL PROHIBIT THE EXECUTION OF A VALID POWER